Accessing your money

 Transfer balance cap

-On 1 July 2017 a limit was introduced on how much money can be held in an account-based pension.
+There is a limit on how much money can be held in an account-based pension.
 This is called the transfer balance cap and is currently set at $1.6 million.
 Details of this and other changes to super are available on the Australian Tax Office (ATO) website.

 Cashing in your super